 A typical summer day will have highs in the 70s and nighttime lows in the 40s.
 Both of those averages will drop at higher elevations.
 Average temperatures in the winter are in the 30s and teens respectively, although it can plummet to 10 or 20 below.
 If you’re hiking in summer, be sure to pack a rain jacket even if it’s sunny at the trailhead.
 Packing an extra layer of insulation is a good idea as well, especially if your hike takes you high in the mountains where cold winds can blow off mountain glaciers.

 Guidebooks and Maps: The park service has interactive trail maps for 5 general areas in the park.
 For more detailed versions, the Glacier National Park Conservancy, official non-profit fundraising partner of Glacier National Park, has an excellent selection of books and maps for the area.
-You can also find guidebooks and maps at REI.com.
+You can also find guidebooks and maps for Glacier at REI.

 Animal Safety: Glacier is home to a variety of wildlife, including moose, elk, bighorn sheep, mountain goats, deer, wolves, mountain lions, wolverines, coyotes and a large numbers of both black and grizzly bears.
 Check the park’s Bear Safety page to learn how to hike and camp in bear country.
 To view other wildlife safely, the park service has a number of Safety Tips worth reading.

 Written by Steve Burke.
 REI Missoula Store Manager Sean Kissane contributed to this article.